-All equipment used with food (including water equipment) must be maintained so that it doesn't make food unsafe.
-You need to ensure filters are regularly replaced or cleaned (in accordance with the manufacturer's instructions) in order to remain effective.
+You must ensure filters are regularly replaced or cleaned (in accordance with the manufacturer's instructions) in order to remain effective.
 Filters should allow a steady flow of clean water to pass through them.
 Dirty filters enable bacteria to grow which can then be released and re-contaminate the filtered water.
 Clogged filters can also lead to more wear on the pump and the need for more maintenance.
 The manufacturer's operating and maintenance instructions must be carefully followed.